-To get a job done safely means that the people involved follow "safe work practices".
+To get a job done safely means that the people involved follow "Safe Work Practices".

-Safe work practices are a set of positive guidelines or "dos and don'ts" on how to perform a specific task that may not always be done in a certain way.
-Safe work practices are also ways of controlling hazards and doing jobs with a minimum risk to people and property.
+Safe Work Practices are a set of positive guidelines or "Dos and Don'ts" on how to perform a specific task that may not always be done in a certain way.
+Safe Work Practices are also ways of controlling hazards and doing jobs with a minimum risk to people and property.

+The "Safe Work Practices" document located on the s: drive under the Health & Safety Folder, in the Health and Safety Manual.
 These are recommended when working in the office or on a home site.
-An annual review will be conducted to ensure these practices are up to date.
+An annual review will be conducted to ensure these practices are up-to-date.